akshaynagpal/w2n/README.rst

 ==============
 Word to Number
 ==============
 This is a Python module to convert number words (eg. twenty one) to numeric digits (21).
-It works for positive numbers upto the range of 999,999,999,999 (i.e. billions) Below is the installation, usage and other details of this module.
+It works for positive numbers upto the range of 999,999,999,999 (i.e. billions).

 ++++++++++++
 Installation